PicoPET/corev-llvm-ppl/llvm-toolchain-ppl.md

   - direct branches; and
   - general ALU operations.

-- support for a generic CORE-V instruction set extension interface:

-  - this will provide a commercial driver for future tool chain development for these extensions, whether public or proprietary.

 In order to support the Software TG's primary goal of developing a thriving commercial ecosystem, only a basic implementation will be provided.
-By basic implemention we mean that the assembler/linker will support the instructions, the compiler will have intrinsic/builtin function support and the compiler will have patterns to generate the instructions from C code in obvious circumstances.
+By basic implementation we mean that:

+- the assembler/linker will support the instructions;
+- the compiler will have intrinsic/builtin function support;
+- the compiler will have patterns to generate the instructions from C code in obvious circumstances.

 There will be no attempt to provide compiler optimizations.
 The development of optimizations will be under the responsibility of:

-- software companies which can will rely on the amount of work still needing to be done to drive their businesses; and of
+- software companies which can rely on the amount of work still needing to be done to drive their businesses; and of
 - HW and system integration companies which can use specific optimizations targeted at their products as market differentiators.

 In order to support the Software TG secondary goal of upstreaming all open source tool developments:

-- all development will be kept compliant with the LLVM coding and quality assurance standards;
+- all Clang/LLVM development will be kept compliant with the LLVM Foundation coding and quality assurance standards;
+- all Sail development will be aligned on REMS project standards/practices;
 - the implemenation will follow the upstream tool design and coding conventions; and
 - any vendor-specific modifications or additions will be duly isolated into extensions, so as to maintain a fully functional common open source code base.